OlegYch/blog/sbt-fork.md

 A curious case when attaching a profiler makes it hold on all classloaders (at least with JVisualVM).
 Make sure you have no profiler attached when debugging Metaspace leaks.

-There are way more [ways](http://java.jiderhamn.se/2012/02/26/classloader-leaks-v-common-mistakes-and-known-offenders/) to trip up Metaspace GC, but thankfully they are much less relevant in scala world than they in java.
+There are way more [ways](http://java.jiderhamn.se/2012/02/26/classloader-leaks-v-common-mistakes-and-known-offenders/) to trip up Metaspace GC, but thankfully they are much less relevant in scala world than they are in java.

 Finally, since Metaspace GC depends on Heap GC, executing a bunch of runs immediately one after another like `;test;test;test;test;test;test` may blow up Metaspace even if there are technically no leaks, because Heap is large enough to not run a GC cycle.